 Fennel (Foeniculum vulgare) belongs to the umbelliferae family, which also includes carrots, celery, dill, parsnips, parsley, cumin, and coriander.
 All parts of the fennel plant are edible (bulb, stalk, leaves and seeds).
 Fennel is a dietary source of vitamin C and fiber.
-Fennel bulbs and leaves also contain myricetin and various other phytochemicals.
+Fennel also contains myricetin and various other phytochemicals.

 These include limonene, rutin, quercetin, and kaempferol, all of which have demonstrated chemopreventive activities.
 Fennel seeds also contain some gallic acid and melatonin.